Lean MVP development for high-tech startups

 A lean software startup understands customer pain points and focuses on creating a perfect product for the customer through an agile value creation process that has zero waste.

 MVP – Minimum Viable Product

-They are innovators that create something new by using the latest technologies and product development ideas.
+They are innovators who create something new using the latest technologies and product development ideas.
 Such companies often deal with extremely risky IT projects and get high payouts in return.

-As high-tech startups create, explore, and implement innovations in uncertain markets, they have to learn the latest product development trends and adopt emerging technology frameworks and concepts.
+As high-tech startups create, explore, and implement innovations in uncertain markets, they must learn the latest product development trends and adopt emerging technology frameworks and concepts.